germangh/eeglab_plugin_aar/README.md

 If I find major bugs or have important announcements, I will post them to [this Google group][group].
 Please join the group if you are using the AAR plug-in.
-Only I can post to the forum and so you can be sure of receiving emails very rarely, if you ever receive any.
+Only I can post to the forum so you can be sure of receiving emails very rarely, if you ever receive any.

 [group]: https://groups.google.com/forum/#!forum/aartoolbox